tarikh/newsletter_summary/README.md

 - **Contextual Summarization & NER:** For each topic, extracts key entities (ORG, PERSON, PRODUCT, etc.), event-related sentences, and context snippets using spaCy and sumy, and provides these to the LLM for richer, more actionable summaries
 - Prioritizes recent content and breaking news (configurable)
 - Uses Anthropic's Claude AI or OpenAI's GPT-4.1 to generate summaries focused on practical applications and real-world impact (OpenAI is now the default)
-- Outputs a markdown report with the top 5 AI developments, why they matter, and actionable insights
+- Outputs a markdown report with the top AI developments, why they matter, and actionable insights
 - Includes links to newsletter sources and a brief methodology section
 - **Modular codebase**: Authentication, fetching, NLP, LLM analysis, and reporting are now in separate modules for easier maintenance and extension
+- **Two approaches available**: Traditional NLP-based topic extraction + LLM analysis, or a streamlined direct-to-LLM approach

 ## Newsletter Website Cache & Review Workflow